murillogodoy/capstone-project-blog/README.md

 <br>(or the port specified in your configuration).</p>

 <h2>API</h2>
 <p>This project uses a custom API for blog posts.
-Make sure any required endpoints are running and configured as described in the code or documentation.</p>
+Make sure any required endpoints are running and configured as described in the code</p>